 Another sign for knowing when to go up in diapers is if the tabs aren’t getting to the center without leaving marks.
 Also, if the back of the diaper isn’t coming up to about ¼ of her back.

 Lastly, the diaper should come right up to under her belly button at the front.
 If these needs aren’t met, try upping the size.
+That can greatly reduce leaks.

 Try different brands.